-- The aim of this project is to develop a robust, evidencebased PPI intervention aimed at improving recruitment and/ or retention in surgical trials. - We're inviting you to take part in the third stage of a fourstage project.
-This is a survey which asks about your experiences of some barriers to recruitment and retention in UK adult surgical trials. - It doesn't matter how much experience of recruitment and retention you have - your responses will be very helpful, and you can opt out of any questions you feel unable to answer. - The survey should take no more than 30 minutes to complete. - We'll offer you a £10 high street shopping voucher to thank you for your time, and a copy of the study results. - If you have read this information sheet and would like to take part, please go to the following webpage to start the survey:
+- The aim of this project is to develop a robust, evidencebased PPI 'intervention' to improve the success of surgical trials. - We're inviting you to take part in the third stage of a fourstage project.
+This is a survey which asks about your views on some challenges to involving patients and the public in surgical trials. - We're inviting you to take part because you've been a PPI contributor to at least one surgical trial in adult patients. - The survey should take up to 30 minutes to complete.
+You can do it online or on paper. - We'll offer you a £10 high street shopping voucher to thank you for your time, and a copy of the study results. - If you have read this information sheet and would like to take part, please either go to the following webpage to complete the survey online or contact us to receive a paper version.

-https://oxford.onlinesurveys.ac.uk/recruitmentretention-in-surgical-trials-survey-for-tr
+https://oxford.onlinesurveys.ac.uk/ppi-insurgical-trials-survey-for-ppi-contributorsvers-2